Teoscar Hernández Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.75 team ERA that ranks third across all league pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.74).

-- Twins pitchers combine to surrender 99 home runs (one per game), the seventh-fewest in the league.
+- Twins pitchers combine to surrender 100 home runs (one per game), the fourth-fewest in the league.

-- Ober (5-4) gets the starting nod for the Twins in his 15th start of the season.
-He's put together a 2.61 ERA in 82 2/3 innings pitched, with 79 strikeouts.
+- Maeda gets the start for the Twins, his ninth of the season.
+He is 2-5 with a 5.50 ERA and 41 strikeouts in 36 2/3 innings pitched.

-- In his most recent time out on Saturday, July 8 against the Baltimore Orioles, the right-hander went six innings, giving up one earned run while surrendering four hits.
+- In his last appearance on Saturday against the Oakland Athletics, the righty threw three innings, allowing three earned runs while surrendering four hits.

-- The 28-year-old has put up an ERA of 2.61, with 8.6 strikeouts per nine innings, in 14 games this season.
-Opponents have a .207 batting average against him.
+- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.